giltayar/bilt/docs/reference.md

 1. Determine where the root of the monorepo is (the same directory the `.biltrc.json` resides in)
 1. Determine what packages are in the project
 1. Determine default values for the `bilt`command line arguments.
+1. Determine the build configuration for the project.

 If you do not specify a configuration file, `bilt` CLI looks in the current directory and upwards for the configuration file, using the usual standards for JS configuration